What is the probability of mutation?

-A mutation, as a result of which a parent from the fourth group can have a child with the first group, occurs in 0.001% of cases.
-There is also the so-called Bombay phenomenon (its name is due to the frequent detection among Hindus), according to which a child may have genes A or B, but they do not appear phenotypically.
-The frequency of such a phenomenon is 0.0005%.
+The mutation, as a result of which a parent with the fourth group can give birth to a child with the first group, occurs in 0.001% of cases.
+There is also the so-called Bombay phenomenon (its name is due to its frequent detection among Hindus), according to which a child may have genes A or B, but they do not manifest themselves phenotypically.
+The frequency of this phenomenon is 0.0005%.

-Modern science now allows us to predict the nature, as well as the state of the immune and nervous system of the unborn child.
-To do this, it is enough to determine the blood group of the parents.
-Rhesus comparability can tell a lot about the characteristics of a baby who has not even been born yet.
+Modern science now makes it possible to predict the character, as well as the state of the immune and nervous system of the unborn child.
+To do this, it is enough to determine the blood type of the parents.
+The comparability of Rhesus values can tell a lot about the characteristics of a baby who has not even been born yet.

-Doctors assure that it is almost impossible to predict the color of the baby's eyes or hair, his future talents or character.
-However, the blood group is quite possible to determine in the laboratory.
-For this, special serums are used.
-According to the Rh factor, the modern population of the globe is divided into owners of a positive and negative Rh factor.
-Some have it, others don't.
-In the latter case, there is no negative impact on health.
-True, women have a risk of Rh-conflict with the unborn child.
-As a rule, this happens during repeated pregnancies, if the mother does not have this factor in the blood, but the baby has it.
+Doctors say that it is almost impossible to predict the color of a baby’s eyes or hair, his future talents or character.
+However, blood type can be determined in laboratory conditions.
+For this purpose, special serums are used.
+According to the Rh factor, the modern population of the globe is divided into those with a positive and negative Rh factor.
+Some have this indicator, others do not.
+In the latter case there is no negative impact on health.
+True, women have a risk of Rh conflict with their unborn child.
+As a rule, this happens with repeated pregnancies, if the mother does not have this factor in her blood, but the baby does have it.

 Such inheritance is carried out according to certain laws of genetics.
-Genes are passed on from parents to babies.
+Genes are passed on from the parents to the baby.
 They carry information about agglutinogens, their absence or presence, as well as the Rh factor.

-At present, the genotypes of people with this indicator are recorded as follows: the first group is 00.
+Currently, the genotypes of people with this indicator are written as follows: the first group is 00.
 The baby receives one zero from the mother, and the other from the father.
-Therefore, a person who has the first group transmits only 0.
-And the baby already has one zero at birth.
+Consequently, a person who has the first group transmits exclusively 0.
+And the baby at birth already has one zero.
 The second is designated AA, or A0.
-From such a parent, "zero" or "A" is transmitted.
-The third - denote BB or B0.
+From such a parent “zero” or “A” is transmitted.
+The third is designated BB or B0.
 The child will inherit "0" or "B".
 The fourth group is designated AB.
-Children respectively inherit "B" or "A".
+Children inherit "B" or "A" accordingly.

-The Rh factor is transmitted as a dominant trait, that is, it will manifest itself without fail.
-If both the mother and the father have a negative Rh factor, then all children in the family will also have one.
-When these indicators differ among parents, this will also affect the child, that is, the Rh factor will be present or absent.
-With a positive indicator for both parents, with a 75% probability, their heir will also have one.
-But the appearance of a child with a negative Rh in this family is not nonsense.
+The Rh factor is transmitted as a dominant trait, that is, it will definitely manifest itself.
+If both the mother and father have a negative Rh factor, then all the children in the family will also have one.
+When these indicators differ between parents, this will affect the child, that is, the Rh factor will be present or absent.
+If both parents have a positive indicator, there is a 75% chance that their heir will also have one.
+But the appearance of a child with negative Rh in this family is not nonsense.
 After all, parents can be heterozygous.
 This means that they have genes that are responsible for the presence or absence of the Rh factor.
 In practice, it is enough to simply find out this nuance by asking blood relatives.

-Many parents wonder what group children are born with.
-After all, they are not indifferent to the features of their future baby.
+Many parents wonder which group their children are born with.
+After all, they are not indifferent to the characteristics of their future baby.

-On the Internet, you can use a special calculator.
-It will help determine what blood type the baby will be born with.
-According to the law of an Austrian biologist named Gregor Mendel, there are certain principles for the inheritance of this factor.
+You can use a special calculator on the Internet.
+It will help determine what blood type the child will be born with.
+According to the law of one Austrian biologist named Gregor Mendel, there are certain principles of inheritance of this factor.
 They allow you to understand the genetic characteristics of the future baby.
-Such principles allow you to predict what type of blood a child should have.
+Such principles make it possible to predict what blood type a child should have.

 The essence of the law is quite simple.
 For example, if parents have the first group, then their children will be born without antigens B and A. The presence of the 1st or 2nd will give the children the opportunity to inherit them.
 The same principle applies to the first and third groups.
-The presence of the fourth - excludes the transmission of the first, but there is a great chance to conceive children with the 4th, 3rd or 2nd blood group.
+The presence of the fourth excludes transmission of the first, but there is a high chance of conceiving children with the 4th, 3rd or 2nd blood group.
 If both parents are carriers of the second or third, then such an indicator in their descendant is not predicted in advance.

-You can also determine the blood type of the unborn child according to the following table:
+You can also determine the blood type of the unborn child using the following table:

-What blood types are compatible and incompatible for conceiving a child
+Which blood groups are compatible and incompatible for conceiving a child?

 The expectant mother should know her Rh and blood type.
-Therefore, when planning a pregnancy, it is advisable to take appropriate tests.
-Of course, the compatibility of spouses plays an important role in the birth of strong and healthy babies.
+Therefore, when planning a pregnancy, it is advisable to undergo appropriate tests.
+Of course, the compatibility of spouses plays an important role for the birth of strong and healthy babies.

-Mixing the blood of parents who have different Rh factors contributes to the conflict.
-This is possible if the mother is Rh negative, and the father is Rh positive.
+Mixing the blood of parents who have different Rh factors contributes to conflict.
+This is possible if the mother is Rh negative and the father is Rh positive.
 In this case, the health of the baby determines whose indicator is “stronger”.
-If the child inherits the father's blood, then the content of Rh antibodies will increase daily.
-The problem is that when the fetus penetrates, the blood cells - red blood cells - are destroyed.
-This often leads to hemolytic disease of the crumbs.
+If a child inherits the father's blood, the content of Rh antibodies will increase daily.
+The problem is that when blood cells - red blood cells - penetrate inside the fetus, they are destroyed.
+This often leads to hemolytic disease of the baby.

-In the presence of antibodies, doctors prescribe treatment.
-A similar conflict when carrying a first-born child rarely appears.
+If antibodies are present, doctors prescribe treatment.
+Such a conflict rarely arises when carrying the first child.
 This is due to biological reasons.
-Risk factors are ectopic pregnancy, abortion or miscarriage, previously transferred.
+Risk factors include ectopic pregnancy, previous abortions or miscarriages.
 Antibodies tend to accumulate.
-Consequently, red blood cells during subsequent pregnancy begin to break down earlier.
+Consequently, red blood cells begin to break down earlier during subsequent pregnancies.
 This is fraught with serious consequences.

-To diagnose the incompatibility of the fetus with the mother begins with the determination of the Rh of the fetus.
+Diagnosis of incompatibility between the fetus and the mother begins with determining the Rh of the fetus.
 The combination of an Rh-positive father and an Rh-negative mother will require monthly testing of the pregnant woman's blood for antibodies.
-The gestation will take place without discomfort.
-But the mother may develop a slight weakness.
+Gestation will take place without discomfort.
+But the mother may feel a little weak.
 Symptoms of incompatibility are detected only during ultrasound examination.
-When there are more antibodies, and ultrasound shows abnormalities in the development of the fetus, doctors perform an intrauterine transfusion.
-With a threat to the life of the fetus or pregnant woman, an artificial birth is performed.
+When more antibodies increase and ultrasound shows fetal abnormalities, doctors perform an intrauterine transfusion.
+If there is a threat to the life of the fetus or the pregnant woman, artificial birth is performed.

-The first is considered the strongest blood group.
-It is aggressive, inherent in meat-eaters.
+The first blood group is considered the strongest.
+It is aggressive, typical of meat eaters.
 Its owners are universal donors.
-The carriers of the second are vegetarians, lovers of berries, gatherers; the third - admirers of cereals and bread.
-The fourth is the most man-made and low-quality.
-But if the spouses love each other, then nothing will stop them from conceiving a healthy baby.
+The carriers of the second are vegetarians, berry lovers, gatherers; the third - admirers of cereals and bread.
+The fourth is the most man-made and of poor quality.
+But if spouses love each other, then nothing will stop them from conceiving a healthy baby.
 The main thing is to act decisively.
-Consultation of a qualified specialist will help to successfully carry out the birth of a new life, which will not be overshadowed by a disappointing doctor's diagnosis.
+Consultation with a qualified specialist will help to successfully achieve the birth of a new life, which will not be overshadowed by a disappointing doctor’s diagnosis.

 If the father has 1 positive.
 What blood type will the child have? (blood group and Rh factor calculator)

-Thanks to modern science, today it is possible to predict the nature, state of the nervous and immune systems of an unborn child only by the blood type of the parents.
-The blood type, calculated from the comparability of Rh and blood groups of parents, tells about many features of an unborn child - about the color of his eyes, hair, predisposition to certain diseases, even about gender.
+Thanks to modern science, today it is possible to predict the character, state of the nervous and immune systems of the unborn child only by the blood type of the parents.
+The blood type, calculated by comparing the Rhesus and blood groups of the parents, tells about many characteristics of the unborn child - about the color of his eyes, hair, predisposition to certain diseases, even about gender.

-The Austrian geneticist Karl Landsteiner divided human blood into 4 groups according to the structure of red blood cells, finding out that special substances in it - antigens A and B, are found in various combinations.
-Based on this information, Landsteiner compiled the definitions of the blood group:
+The Austrian geneticist Karl Landsteiner divided human blood into 4 groups based on the structure of red blood cells, finding out that special substances in it - antigens A and B, are found in various combinations.
+Based on this information, Landsteiner compiled the definitions of blood group:

 I(0) blood group - without antigens A and B;